yireo/Yireo_RemoveSearch/README.md

 After this, make sure to enable the module:

     bin/magento module:enable Yireo_RemoveSearch
+    rm -r generated/
+    bin/magento cache:flush

+Make sure your cache is properly wiped.
+Or wipe your Magento cache folder (`rm -r var/cache`).
+Or wipe Redis (`redis-cli flushall`).
+Or something.

 ## Testing if it works
-To test if things are working, make sure to play around with the following commands:
+To test if things are working, make sure to play around with the following commands - they should just happen with PHP Fatal Errors:

-    composer show | grep -i search
-    bin/magento cache:flush
     bin/magento setup:upgrade
     bin/magento setup:di:compile

+Additionally:

+- `composer show | grep -i search` should output some packages, but no longer the Magento 2 modules for search